isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-06-24-compiler-scratch.md

 ---
 layout: post
 title: Understanding Compilers from scratch
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: '2021-04-11 21:05:20'
-tags: [Misc]
 ---

 Technologies are evolving so fast.
 New programming languages rising up while legacy programming languages are improving and going deeper.
 Last year I came across with new language — Ballerina, a open source programming language — which grabbed my attention in the first sight.
 After testing few sample code I wanted to learn how it is built, so as the first step I tried learning its compiler design.